 Roland got behind Synthplex big time, so major props for that.
 They were the perfect company to do so, armed not only with mouthwatering new ‘Boutique’ hardware recreations of TR-808 (TR-08) and SH-01 (SH01A), emulations of all their classic analogue and digital synths and of course the so-named Roland Cloud, including SRX World Synthesizer and the newly added TB-303 (which reminds me, where the heck is my actual TB-303, goddammit?).

 It was a weird but wonderful experience sauntering through Synthplex’s aisles greeting friends old and new—and I’m talking about both men and machines.
-The Optigan: hugely cool in either original or new form courtesy of ‘Panoptigon’ / Quilter Laboratories, Dave Smith now reunited with his Sequential company and continuing to produce relevant instruments like the Prophet XL (8Dio’s ARP 2600 Add-On pack for the Prophet X and Prophet XL is now available for download), Roger Linn and the beautiful LINNstrument, and many others.
+The Optigan: hugely cool in either original or new form courtesy of ‘Panoptigon’ / Quilter Laboratories, Dave Smith now reunited with his Sequential company [read our interview] and continuing to produce relevant instruments like the Prophet XL (8Dio’s ARP 2600 Add-On pack for the Prophet X and Prophet XL is now available for download), Roger Linn and the beautiful LINNstrument, and many others.
 Plus Chris Meyer, whose weighty Eurorack book Patch & Tweak, written in English with Danish Kim Bjørn, ensures Eurorack has a future beyond those whose ‘natural’ game is a set of patch cords and a deep love of sounds that are unimbued with much in the way of musical value.
 I jest, of course.